SophistSolutions/Stroika/Documentation/Building Stroika.md

             --no-sanitize {thread|vptr|etc...}              /* any from --sanitize or all */

 Configure's behavior is also influenced by the following environment variables:
-            CC, CXX, PLATFORM, ARCH, AS, AR, RANLIB, STRIP; these just simpulate adding the obvoius associated argument to configure
+      CC, CXX, PLATFORM, ARCH, AS, AR, RANLIB, STRIP; these just simulate adding the obvious associated argument to configure
 ~~~~

 ### Amending a configuration